-- At least once every five years, the board shall compile a code of ordinances containing all of the ordinances in effect. - A county shall not provide a civil penalty in excess of \$625 for the violation of an ordinance which is classified as a county infraction. - A county infraction shall not be punishable by imprisonment.
+- At least once every five years, the board shall compile a code of ordinances containing all of the ordinances in effect. - A county shall not provide a civil penalty in excess the maximum fine and term of imprisonment for a simple misdemeanor.